RedisGears/RedisGears/docs/cluster_support.md

 });
 ```

-The function `test` will return the value of `x` regredless on which shard the function was executed on.
+The function `test` will return the value of `x` regardless on which shard the function was executed on.

 The remote function arguments and results are serialized in the following way: